 of broadly used active OAM protocols based on Echo Request/Reply

 principle.
-The SFC NSH Echo Request/Reply defined in this document
+The NSH Echo Request/Reply defined in this document

 addresses several requirements listed in Section 3.
-Specifically, as

-defined in this specification, it can be used to check the continuity
+Specifically, it can be used to check the continuity

-of an SFP, trace an SFP, localize the failure of the SFP.
-The SFC
+of an SFP, trace an SFP, or localize the failure within an SFP.
+The

 NSH Echo Request/Reply control message format is presented in